 Asbestos can cause many serious and fatal diseases, these could include, mesothelioma, Asbestos-related lung cancer, asbestosis or pleural thickening.
 People who work with asbestos are obviously going to be at a higher risk of developing diseases, however, they have been highly trained to handle it safely.
 Attempting to remove asbestos in your home by yourself can be extremely dangerous and getting a professional in is always the best idea.

-If you suspect that your home or business might contain asbestos then give us a call.
-Our professional team is trained to carry out surveys that determine the level of asbestos in your property and help you to decide on the following steps that should be taken.
+If you suspect that your home or business might contain asbestos, then contact Clearview today.
+Our professional team have operated in Leicester and nearby areas for well over 25 years and are trained to carry out surveys that determine the level of asbestos in your property and help you to decide on the following steps that should be taken.
 Give us a call 0116 288 8256 or fill out our online contact form to arrange your survey.